 Reserve time - Make sure there is space for you on the docket.
 Call in advance to reserve a place.
 Some committees require notice weeks in advance, so call early!
-If you're not sure how to reserve time, call VPIRG and we can help.
+If you're not sure how to reserve time, call us.
+We can help.